 “The arts belong to everyone.”
-That conviction of The Wallace Foundation’s co-founder, Lila Wallace, has defined the foundation’s longstanding efforts to combat declining rates of participation in the arts so that more people experience arts’ benefits.
+That conviction of The Wallace Foundation’s co-founder, Lila Wallace, has defined the foundation’s longstanding efforts in the arts.

 How We Are Tackling It

 In 2014, Wallace embarked on a $40 million initiative to help about 25 performing arts organizations conduct a range of projects to build their audiences and fortify their finances.
 The goals of the initiative are to support the work of exemplary arts organizations and to develop evidence from their experiences that can help other arts institutions replicate their successes.
 Called Building Audiences for Sustainability, the initiative seeks to probe three questions in particular:

 - Can arts organizations embed audience-building activities into their operations, so newcomers become repeat attendees and don’t “churn” — show up once never to return?